-This page is a guide to the grapes used in the production of red and white wines from the Rhone Valley.
-Like every wine region, the wines of the Rhone Valley obtain their special qualities and unique flavor profile from their terroir, climate, choices made by the wine maker and of course, the grapes planted in the vineyards.
+Like every wine region, the wines of the Rhone Valley obtain their special qualities and unique flavor profile from their terroir, climate, choices made by the wine maker and of course, the Rhone Valley wine grapes planted in the vineyards.
 All great wine is made in the vineyard and that starts with the grapes.

 The Rhone Valley is a huge, diverse, viticultural area.
 The range of wines produced is as large as the appellation.
 Aside from a myriad of wine styles, the region produces a wide array of wines in all price ranges.

-In the Northern Rhone, there are seven major appellations, Cote Rotie, Hermitage, Condrieu, Hermitage, Cornas, Crozes hermitage, St. Joseph and St. Peray.
+In the Northern Rhone, there are seven major appellations, Cote Rotie, Hermitage, Condrieu, Cornas, Crozes Hermitage, St. Joseph and St. Peray.
 And of course Chateau Grillet, the only appellation which consists of just one producer!
-In the south, Chateauneuf du Pape, Gigondas, Vacqueyras, Tavel, Lirac, and Cotes du Rhone are the important regions.
+In the south, Chateauneuf du Pape, Gigondas, Vacqueyras, Tavel, Lirac, and the Cotes du Rhone are the important regions in the Rhone Valley.

 In the Northern Rhone Valley, the best terroirs are steep, craggy hillsides filled with a variety of stone infested soils.
 Limestone, quartz, boulders of all shapes and sizes, minerals, clay, gravel, iron and sand infest the soils and shape the character of the grapes used to make the wines.